 If you decide you want to take part in the research project, you can access the Participant Information and Consent Form below.
 It tells you about the research project and explains the processes involved with taking part.
 Knowing what is involved will help you decide if you want to take part in the research.

-Alternately, you can email your images and comments to the lead researcher, Professor Larissa Hjorth:
+Participation is easy.
+Just email your images and comments to the lead researcher, Professor Larissa Hjorth: firstname.lastname@example.org

 We would love to have you and your pets involved!

 If you would like to get involved with this project, fill out the form below or reach out to project leaders via the contact info provided alongside each bio.

 Larissa Hjorth is a digital ethnographer, artist, Distinguished Professor and director of the Design & Creative Practice ECP platform at RMIT University.
 With Professor Heather Horst, she co-founded the Digital Ethnography Research Centre (DERC).
 Previously, Hjorth was Deputy Dean, Research & Innovation, in the School of Media & Communication (2013−2016).
 Hjorth served on the inaugural Australian Research Council (ARC) Engagement & Impact Pilot study assessment panel for humanities and creative practice.

 Hjorth studies the socio-cultural dimensions of mobile media and play practices in the Asia-Pacific region with an emphasis on interdisciplinary, collaborative and cross-cultural approaches.
 She has published a dozen co-authored books, edited over a dozen Handbooks/Companions and has over 40 journal articles.